-- Remove the side cover, guide bar, diamond chain, and clutch slurry shield. - Remove the spark plug and insert the piston stop (supplied with each saw) into the spark plug hole.
+- Remove the side cover, guide bar, and diamond chain. - Remove the spark plug and insert the piston stop (supplied with each saw) into the spark plug hole.
 Pull the starter cord slowly until the piston stops.
 (Figure 1) Use a 19mm wrench to turn the clutch clockwise and remove. - Slide the clutch cup/drive sprocket assembly off the shaft.
-Remove the needle bearing and inspect for heavy wear or damage.
+Remove the needle bearing and inspect for wear or damage.